 You are probably familiar with traditional asthma inhalers, small L-shaped pumps that patients use to force medicine down their airways and into their lungs.
 Most asthma sufferers use two different inhalers because they pump two types of medicines—long-term control medicines that help reduce airway inflammation and prevent asthma symptoms and quick-relief, or "rescue," medicines that quickly relieve asthma symptoms that may flare up.

-For the initial trial, Cheung’s group will partner with community health clinics to distribute Adherium Corp.
-Bluetooth-enabled inhalers to 150 children with asthma.
-The company-donated inhalers remind the asthma patients when to take their daily medicine and download usage data to the patient’s smart-phone so a doctor can monitor the medication regimen.
-The smart inhalers can also pinpoint—by location and time of day—asthmatic hotspots so researchers can learn when and where environmental conditions exacerbate asthmatic conditions.
+For the initial trial, Cheung’s group will partner with community health clinics to distribute Bluetooth-enabled inhalers to 150 children with asthma.
+These smart inhalers remind asthma patients when to take their daily medicine and download usage data to the patient’s smart-phone so a doctor can monitor the medication regimen.

 “This project will not only put the ‘internet of things’ in the hands of the people who need it most, underserved children,” said Peter Long, Ph.D., president and chief executive officer of the Foundation, “It will create a powerful new dataset that their communities can use to advocate for a healthier environment.”